 We have strong evidence that moving alcohol to age 21 reduced youth usage.
 America performed a striking social experiment with alcohol access during the 70’s and 80’s.
 After the Vietnam War and the reduction of the voting age to 18, many states lowered their drinking age.
 The disastrous drunk driving results of this action prompted our nation to move all states drinking ages to 21.
 Not only did drunk driving deaths plummet, but youth usage and binge drinking fell by a third.

 Age 21 protects younger teens better.
 The younger the buyer is, the less likely they are to achieve a purchase even with current shoddy enforcement.
 Moreover, most social sources of tobacco for teens are themselves younger than 21.
 Age 21 reduces initiation in younger kids and inhibits consolidation of addiction in older teens.

 Age 18 is not magic.
 Well-heeled industry lobbyists constantly whisper to lawmakers the mantra, “Old enough to fight and vote, old enough to drink and smoke.”
 They imply smoking is a right and a benefit, not an addiction and a societal burden.
 Our society has always recognized that young people are vulnerable to impulsive and risky behaviors and granted our kids gradually increasing access to potentially dangerous activities.
 We allow partial work permits at age 14 then driver’s licenses at 16 and legal responsibilities at 18.
 Finally we grant access to alcohol, and in most states gambling and handguns, at age 21.
-In the four states (Alaska, Oregon, Colorado, and Washington) that have legalized marijuana, the legal sales age is set at 21.
+In the states that have legalized marijuana, the legal sales age is set at 21.
 Smoking is statistically much more deadly than any of these other risky behaviors.
 How many hundreds of thousand of lives should be traded for the shortsighted sophistry of “18 = adult”?